 In this paper, we estimate a novel model of parents' division of parental leave to advance our understanding of how the broader design of parental leave benefits affects the behavior of parents and household welfare.
 We estimate the model using detailed Danish register data and multiple kinks in the household budget set created by the parental leave benefit system.
-The estimated model replicates several key features of the distribution of parental leave division.
-In particular, the model matches that a substantial share of fathers take no parental leave and the substantial bunching around kinks in the household budget created by Danish parental leave benefits system.
+The estimated model replicates several key features of the joint distribution of parental leave.
+In particular, the model matches the fact that a substantial share of fathers take no parental leave and the substantial bunching around kinks in the household budget created by Danish parental leave benefits system.

 Counterfactual policy simulations reveal several interesting results.
-First, we find that implementing the EU directive of 9 weeks earmarked parental leave to each parent leads to a reduction in the total household leave and household utility.
+First, we find that implementing the EU (2019) directive with 9 weeks of earmarked leave to each parent leads to a reduction in the total household leave and household utility.
 This result reflects that the direct effect of earmarked leave is reductions in parental leave benefits to households and in the incentives for mothers to take parental leave.
-In contrast, the incentives for fathers to take up the earmarked are primarily driven by the removal of the rivaling nature of the shared parental leave, and with low replacement rates (as in the current Danish system) we find that the incentives are insufficient to outweigh the reduction in parental leave taken by mothers.
+In contrast, the incentives for fathers to take up the earmarked leave are primarily driven by the removal of the rivaling nature of the shared parental leave, and with low replacement rates (as in the current Danish system) we find that the incentives are insufficient to outweigh the reduction in parental leave taken by mothers.

 Second, we find important interaction effects between earmarked leave, the replacement rate when on benefits and the total length of leave benefit rights.
-A higher replacement rates increases the behavioral responses of fathers to earmarked leave, and combining earmarked parental leave with higher replacement rates may fully undo the negative effects on household utility and total leave taken.
+A higher replacement rate increases the behavioral responses of fathers to earmarked leave, and combining earmarked parental leave with higher replacement rates may fully undo the negative effects on household utility and total leave taken.

-Finally, we use the model to probe the efficient parental leave system, given various policy objectives.
-We find that a policy objective of incentivizing fathers to take 15% of the household parental leave is most efficiently achieved with a relatively large number of earmarked weeks and less generous replacement rate and total leave.
-Alternative policy objectives focusing on the level of fathers' (or household leave) lead to policy mixes with higher replacement rates and and longer parental leave benefit periods with a significant share earmarked to each parent.
+Finally, we use the model to probe the efficiency costs of various parental leave systems, given different policy objectives.
+Using a standard measure of efficiency, our model provides the relevant estimates of the societal costs under the assumption that the societal costs and benefits are additively separable and that parents allocate parental leave efficiently.
+We find that a policy objective of incentivizing fathers to take 15% of the household parental leave is most efficiently achieved with a relatively large number of earmarked weeks and a less generous replacement rate and total leave.
+Alternative policy objectives focusing on the level of fathers' (or household leave) lead to a policy mix with higher replacement rates and and longer parental leave benefit periods.
+While the assumptions of additive separability and efficient intra-household allocation of leave are restrictive, our framework is a natural first step towards a full welfare evaluation of parental leave reforms.
+Future research can thus extend our analysis in several directions.
+Allowing for dynamic considerations and intra-household bargaining are two particularly interesting avenues for future research.